 Interventional radiologists modify protocol for coronavirus disease (COVID-19) pandemic.
 Radiologists who perform cross-sectional interventional procedures can take several steps to minimize the risks to patients and radiology personnel, including screening referred patients to decide which procedures can be postponed, using appropriate personal protective equipment (PPE), minimizing the number of people involved in procedures, preserving PPE when possible, and applying proper room and equipment cleaning measures.
 Source 4x.

-A pause from Coronavirus to share learning from past years:
+We break from Coronavirus to share caption from past years: